Photo by Ed Pelletier

 NEWS AND EVENTS

-Check the Recent Acquistions lists near the photocopier.
+Check the Recent Acquisitions lists near the photocopier.

 Did you know?
-The library has passes to Berkshire Museum, The Clark, Historic Deerfield (from the Historical Society), Mass MoCA, Mass Parks Pass, and Smith College Art Museum.
+The library has passes to Berkshire Museum, The Clark, Mass MoCA, and Smith College Art Museum.

 Are you our Friend?
 Find us on Facebook at The Worthington Library!